kiali/openshift-servicemesh-plugin/README.md

 #### make install-cr

-Once your operator is deployed and running, and you have built and pushed the plugin image to your cluster, you can use this target to create an OSSMPlugin CR which instructs the operator to install the OpenShift Service Mesh Plugin.
-Within a few seconds after this make target completes, your OpenShift Console will have the OpenShift Service Mesh Plugin installed.
+Once your operator is deployed and running, and you have built and pushed the plugin image to your cluster, you can use this target to create an OSSMConsole CR which instructs the operator to install the OpenShift Service Mesh Console plugin.
+Within a few seconds after this make target completes, your OpenShift Console will have the OpenShift Service Mesh Console plugin installed.
 This provides you with Kiali functionality directly within the OpenShift Console itself.

 #### make uninstall-cr

 If you wish to uninstall the plugin from your OpenShift Console, run this target.
-This will delete the OSSMPlugin CR that was created via the `install-cr` target, which instructs the operator to uninstall the plugin.
+This will delete the OSSMConsole CR that was created via the `install-cr` target, which instructs the operator to uninstall the plugin.
 The operator will continue to be running.
-You can re-install the plugin by simply creating another OSSMPlugin CR by running `make install-cr` again.
+You can re-install the plugin by simply creating another OSSMConsole CR by running `make install-cr` again.

 #### make purge-all-crs